StevenCyb/ResourceServer/README.md

 # ResourceServer
 This module provides a handler to serve resource (files).
 I started the project for fun and because of the problems between *Gorilla-Mux* and *FileServer*.
+Use this command to get the module `go get github.com/StevenCyb/ResourceServer`.

 ## Example using http
 ```go